ibm-cloud-docs/pattern-vpc-security/overview.md

 ## Configuration Governance and Compliance Monitoring
 {: #configuration-governance-compliance-monitoring}

-{{site.data.keyword.Bluemix_notm:}}’s configuration governance and compliance monitoring is handled through its Security and Compliance Center platform, which has been discussed in previous sections.
+{{site.data.keyword.Bluemix_notm:}}’s configuration governance and compliance monitoring is handled through its {{site.data.keyword.compliance_long:}} platform, which has been discussed in previous sections.

 ### Options
 {: #config-governance}

-- **Security and Compliance Center** - Customers have the option of choosing the resources and configurations they want to scan plus customers have the option picking a variety of compliance frameworks,
+- **{{site.data.keyword.compliance_long:}}** - Customers have the option of choosing the resources and configurations they want to scan plus customers have the option picking a variety of compliance frameworks,
 - **Palo Alto Prisma Cloud** - This solution from IBM Security provides configuration governance and compliance monitoring in multi-cloud situations,
 - **No Configuration Governance or Compliance** -   Customers could elect to forgo security configuration governance in private environments with non-critical workloads.
 But vulnerabilities could appear where there is security configuration “drift” from personnel making inadvertent changes.
 Customers could also forgo compliance monitoring where there are non-critical, non-regulated workloads.